Are you considering terracotta clay tiles for your next flooring project?

 ideas for tile patterns & decor

-Kitchens and bathrooms are a popular choice for terracotta floor tiles.
-But, like with anything else, they must be installed properly.
+Terracotta floor tiles are a popular choice for kitchens and bathrooms.
+But like anything else, they must be installed properly.

 Kitchens with terracotta floor tiles offer an inviting warmth for spicing things up!
 Consider adding colors of Talavera or Cement tiles as the backsplash choice.
 Copper sinks and hardware are also complimentary to terracotta kitchen tiles.

-In bathrooms and showers, installation is even more critical.
-Stick with broad grout lines in wet areas like these to add natural texture to the floor.
+Installation is even more critical in bathrooms and showers.
+In wet areas like these, stick with broad grout lines to add natural texture to the floor.
 Also, carefully seal grout lines in bathrooms, showers, and kitchens.
 Oils, soaps, lotions, and grease will stain grout if it’s not adequately sealed.

-What’s the Difference Between Terracotta & Saltillo Flooring?
+What’s the Difference Between Terracotta Clay Tile & Saltillo Flooring?

 presealed vs. unsealed clay tile floors